DyHex/POMWright/docs/intro-to-using-pomwright.md

 Instead of defining Locators as properties or methods in our POC's, we define them through [LocatorSchema](https://github.com/DyHex/POMWright/blob/docs/improve-documentation/docs/LocatorSchema-explanation.md)'s with their own unique [LocatorSchemaPath](https://github.com/DyHex/POMWright/blob/docs/improve-documentation/docs/LocatorSchemaPath-explanation.md)'s.
 In short, each Page Object Class (POC) extending BasePage should define its own LocatorSchemaPath Type, which is a union of strings with the following rules:

-1. The only character of significance is `.` (dot/period), any other single character or combination of characters are considered words.
+1. The only character of significance is `.` (dot/period), any other single character or combination of characters are considered words (human readable).
 2. A LocatorSchemaPath string must start and end with a word.
 3. Words are seperated by `.` (dot/period).
 4. Each LocatorSchemaPath string must be unique within its scope.

-Though the rules are simple, there are some nuances, I advise you to read the more indepth explanation [here](https://github.com/DyHex/POMWright/blob/docs/improve-documentation/docs/LocatorSchemaPath-explanation.md).
+In practice, a LocatorSchemaPath functions as a unique identifier.
+While the rules are straightforward, there are important nuances.
+Because LocatorSchemaPath is a core concept of POMWright, I strongly recommend reading the more in-depth explanation [here](https://github.com/DyHex/POMWright/blob/docs/improve-documentation/docs/LocatorSchemaPath-explanation.md) before you proceed.

 Back to our example, lets add some LocatorSchemaPath's to our POC representing our simple login page: